-If multiple video server salvoes are set up in AV Automation, the operator can switch between them by clicking the video server section on the menu bar.
-This dialog appears and the user can select one of the video server salvoes.
+If multiple video server salvos are set up in AV Automation, the operator can switch between them by clicking the Video server area on the menu bar.

+The following dialog appears and the user can select one of the video server salvos.